statgenlmu/coala/README.md

 Supported Simulators
 --------------------
 The package supports the coalescent simulators _ms_, _scrm_ and _msms_.
-All simulators can be combined with _seq-gen_ to simulate finite sites m utation models.
+All simulators can be combined with _seq-gen_ to simulate finite sites mutation models.
 The programs _ms_, _msms_ and _seq-gen_ must be installed manually on the system, while the R version of _scrm_ is used automatically.